D0BR0MYSL/TweakTimeSaver/README.md

 ## How to download and deploy

 If you are not familiar with Github yet, just hit the green "Code" button at the top right corner of this page and choose "Download ZIP" option.
+Then unpack downloaded .zip archive and run "start" script.

-Then unpack downloaded .zip archive and run.
-Please note that TwseakTimeSaver is not tested at paths with spaces.
+Please note that TwseakTimeSaver is not tested at paths containing spaces.
 It's better to not use spaces in folder names for command line scripts.

 ## Using